ctkelley/SIAMFANLEquations.jl/README.md

 If __log(version_number) < 0__ there's trouble!

-This is the dev version of v0.2.1. __Chapter 2: Systems of equations with direct linear solvers.__
+This is version v0.2.1. __Chapter 2: Systems of equations with direct linear solvers.__

 I have added new keyword arguments to nsolsc.jl and make the error messages more informative.
 None of this should break the notebooks for Chapter 1.
 I will be updating the notebooks soon.